BK virus: Antivirals

-Leflunomide in BKVAN

 The rationale behind using leflunomide in BKVAN comes from its combined immunosuppressive and antiviral properties.
 Two studies consisting of 26 and 17 patients who developed BKVAN on a three-drug regimen of tacrolimus, MMF, and steroids had their MMF replaced with leflunomide 20–60 mg daily.
 84 and 88% of patients, respectively had clearance or a progressive reduction in viral load and a stabilization or improvement of graft function (7).
 In a study conducted by Teschner et al. in 2009, 12/13 patients who had their MMF exchanged with leflunomide cleared the virus by 109 days.
 In a case series, there was improvement or stabilization in 23/26 patients with BKVAN after switching MMF to leflunomide.

 There are no dosing guidelines for leflunomide in BKVAN.
 Patient to patient variability has made dosing and monitoring of leflunomide extremely difficult.